mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## Outsourcing order fulfillment and reducing stress

 TinyPilot's order fulfillment had always been extremely smooth, which was why I'd always procrastinated outsourcing it.
-Out of 3,500+ orders in the past two years, there were only about five where we sent a customer the wrong item or quantity.
+Out of 3,500+ orders in the past two years, there were only about five where we sent a customer the wrong item.

 In March 2023, TinyPilot switched from fulfilling orders in-house to [using a third-party logistics (3PL) warehouse](/retrospectives/2023/04/).
 We were still assembling devices at our office, but we'd send customer-ready packages to the warehouse in bulk, and the 3PL would handle the final step of shipping orders to customers.